KULH2011 – The Cultural History of Nature

-The course focuses on ways to describe and theorize the relations between humans and nature – from early modern natural histories and emerging modern distinctions between nature and culture, to ongoing discussions about the Anthropocene.
+The course focuses on ways to describe and theorise the relations between humans and nature—from early modern natural histories and the modern distinction between nature and culture, to ongoing discussions about the Anthropocene.
 Central themes include the politics of landscape and of domestication, the rise of conservation and scientific ecology, nature and colonialism, nature and the nation-state, and the strange new hybrid natures that emerge with the Anthropocene.

 Upon successful completion of the course, students should

 - be able to study textual and visual primary sources from the perspective of the cultural history of nature

-- have basic knowledge of the development of ideas about the relationship between man and nature
+- have basic knowledge of the development of ideas about nature and human relationships to nature

-- have basic knowledge about how practices concerning nature changes societies
+- have basic knowledge of how practices of nature affect societies and vice versa.

-- have basic knowledge about the development of theories about nature-culture relations in cultural history and the cultural sciences
+- have basic knowledge about the development of theories of nature and nature-culture relations in cultural history and the cultural sciences